bresnow/bresnow/README.md

 ### I'm ## Bresnow.
 #### I create digital products and identity assets.

-I call myself "an interface designer".
-What it means is that I can organize, plan, and create using any surface where two objects or forces meet.
+As an interface designer, I organize, plan, and create using any surface where two objects or forces meet.
 Indeed, given enough time, space and opportunity.
 What I do is create digital products and identity assets.

+I was educated as a graphic designer/ illustrator but I am a self taught typescript developer.

 <!--
 **bresnow/bresnow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.